-Planning Stages To do Upon your arrival in Kassel Students: Research the list of trade unions and global union federations shared in section 9.0 of the Booklet along your previous experiences, learning goals with the Master's Programme and the possible connections with your Union of origin.
-Welcome Week Internship coordinator: Presentation about the internship process in the MA Labour Policies and Globalisation.
+To do Students: Research the list of trade unions and global union federations shared in section 9.0 of the Booklet along your previous experiences, learning goals with the Master's Programme and the possible connections with your Union of origin.
+Internship coordinator: Presentation about the internship process in the MA Labour Policies and Globalisation. process in the MA Labour Policies and Globalisation.
 Students applying for internships in Switzerland: express interest in the first meeting with the internship coordinator.
-Oct.
-20 Students: Define the top three favourite organizations for your internships and send them prioritized to the internship coordinator.
-Chiral and a combine few intermedian in Cruitment and authorise on of Students applying for internships in Switzerland: submission of motivation letter(s) and CV.
-Oct.
-30 Students: deadline for submitting your CV updated.
-Oct.
-50 Students: deadine for submitting your CV updated.
+Students: Define the top three favourite organizations for your internships and send them prioritized to the internship coordinator.
+Chudanta anglaing fan internation in Cultural and autominian of Students applying for internships in Switzerland: submission of motivation letter(s) and CV.
+Students: deadline for submitting your CV updated. oracino, accanne foi submitting your ev apaatea.
 Students applying for internships in Switzerland: participation in the selection processes, signature of internship contracts.
-Nov.
-06. Students: deadline for submitting your three motivation letter(s) to the internship coordinator.
-Oct-Dec 2023.
+Students: deadline for submitting your three motivation letter(s) to the internship coordinator.
 Internship coordinator: Proofread CVs and motivation letters.
 Submission to the organizations.
-Dec 2023-Jan 2024 Students: Participation in the selection processes, signature of internship contracts.
-Internship coordinator: Finalize documents and logistics for the internships (Internship contracts, accommodation contracts, transportation)

-Feb 12 - Mar 22.2024 Internship period Apr.
-10. 2024 Students: deadline for submitting the internship report.
+Students: Participation in the selection processes, signature of internship contracts.
+Internship coordinator: Finalize documents and logistics for the internships (Internship contracts, accommodation contracts, transportation) Internship period Students: deadline for submitting the internship report.
 Organizations: issuing of internship certificate.
-Both documents are mandatory to receive the 8 ECTS and be able to apply for your master thesis.
+Both documents are mandatory to receive the 8 ECTS and be able